Religious & Cultural

 The Spiritual Significance of Varanasi (Kashi)

 Varanasi is often called the "spiritual capital of India."
-According to recent UP Tourism data for 2025, over 110 million pilgrims visited the city in 2024, representing an 18.7% increase from previous years.
+Many millions of pilgrims visit the city each year, and the number has grown over time.
 A substantial portion of these visitors travel specifically to perform final rites.

 The belief is that the Ganges river, personified as the goddess Ganga, has the power to wash away the sins of the departed.
 While the Antim Sanskar Process begins with cremation, the immersion of the ashes (Asthi) is what completes the journey of the soul.